 You didn’t get into the race through the NYC Marathon lottery and you live abroad?
 Great, because then you still have the chance to get into the NYC Marathon with an international travel partner.
 A lot of my followers from Germany or other countries book their trip to the NYC Marathon with international travel partners.
 My favorite Travel Partner is Ali Schneider Marathonreisen from Germany.

-- Have 15+ NYC Marathons under your belt
+- Have 15+ NYC Marathons Under Your Belt

-- Qualify based on time
+- Qualify Based on Time

 Another way to beat the NYC Marathon lottery is to run fast.
-There are several NYRR races like the the Fred Lebow Manhattan Half, NYC Half, Women’s Half-Marathon, Brooklyn Half, Staten Island Half, or the New York City Marathon that could get you a ticket for the NYC Marathon depending on your gender, age and finishing time.
+There are several NYRR races like the Fred Lebow Manhattan Half, NYC Half, Women’s Half-Marathon, Brooklyn Half, or the Staten Island Half, that could get you a ticket for the NYC Marathon depending on your gender, age and finishing time.
 Here is a list of the NYC Marathon qualifying times.
 Do you need to qualify for the NYC Marathon?
 No!
-But if you’re happen to be as fast as the qualifying time standards for the race, why wasting time on the NYC Marathon lottery?
+But if you happen to be as fast as the qualifying time standards for the race, why wasting time on the NYC Marathon lottery?

-- Be an elite runner
+- Be an Elite Runner

-Good for them because they don’t have to deal with the NYC Marathon lottery, or any other ways to get into the NYC Marathon.
+Good for all elite athletes, because they don’t have to deal with the NYC Marathon lottery or any other ways to get into the NYC Marathon.

-- Claim a deferred entry
+- Claim a Deferred Entry

 Now you’re wondering what is the entry fee for the NYC Marathon?
-It is for U.S. residents (those who live in the 50 United States or the District of Columbia) and NYRR members $216; for Non-members: $255 and for Non-U.S. residents (including Puerto Rico and other U.S. territories): $347.
+It is for U.S. residents (those who live in the United States or the District of Columbia) and NYRR members $255; for Non-members: $295 and for Non-U.S. residents (including Puerto Rico and other U.S. territories): $358.